Administration in Jammu Kashmir

 different portfolios depending upon their merits.

 Currently Jammu and Kashmir is under governor’s rule.
 President Ram Nath Kovind approved governor’s rule in Jammu and Kashmir on 20th June 2018, a day after the Bharatiya Janata Party (BJP) ended its alliance with the Peoples Democratic Party (PDP).
 With this term of council of ministers headed by Chief Minsiter Mehbooba Mufti came to an end.
 Soon after she submitted her resignation to the governor.
-Satya Pal Malik is the current Governor of Jammu and Kashmir State.
+Satya Pal Malik was the last Governor of united Jammu and Kashmir State.
+GC Murmu was sworn in as the first Lieutenant-Governor of Jammu and Kashmir following the buifurcation of state into two Union territories.
+Radha Krishna Mathur has been named as the Lieutenant-Governor of Ladakh.
+The two Union Territories were created after the bifurcation of the state of Jammu and Kashmir on August 5.

 Did You Know: The Former Chief Minister of Jammu Kashmir, Omar Abdullah was the youngest CM of this state!